AmpersandJS/ampersand-collection/README.md

 ### postInitialize `collection.postInitialize()`

-If you have defined a `postInitialize` function for your subclass of State, it will be invoked at creation time, just after it's parent or (parent-)collection `initialize` functions has been triggerd.
+If you have defined a `postInitialize` function for your subclass of Collection, it will be invoked at creation time, just after it's parent or (parent-)collection `initialize` functions has been triggerd.

 ```
 var State = require('ampersand-state');